Drug Information Center

 - To serve the health professions community by answering drug-related questions

-- To provide a learning center for student pharmacists and residents in drug information skills
+- To provide a learning center for student pharmacists and residents, and other health sciences students in drug information skills

 - To aid in the promotion of CPHS by offering drug information services throughout the state

 - To promote the profession of pharmacy and other health related professions

 Most of the drug information services offered by the DIC are provided free of charge.
 These services include:

 - Provision of drug information and supporting documentation to questions posed by health care practitioners